 For those in the wilderness with no first aid at their disposal, knowing what herbal medicines can be used will be of great help.
 There are many medicinal wild plants out there that can be used to cure various ailments.
 You just need to identify them.
 Below are some of the medicinal plants to look for in the wild:

-- Plantain – it can be used to relive venomous stings and bites.
+- Plantain – can be used to relieve venomous stings and bites.
 It is not effective for snake bites, even the small non-venomous bites which, if they break the skin, introduce bacteria into your system

-- Lavender – it can be used to treat burns, repel insects, including scorpions, and alleviate itching
+- Lavender – can be used to treat burns, repel insects, including scorpions, and alleviate itching

 - Blackberry – they are great for relieving diarrhea

 - Elderberry – it does a great job of healing wounds

 - Burdock – it is wonderful at purifying blood and a good liver tonic

 - Comfrey – it treats burns, arthritis, sprains, and bruises